thameezb/docs/content/en/docs/release-info/matrix/armory-compat-matrix-2-x.md

 ---
-title: Armory Platform Compatibility Matrix
+title: Armory Platform Compatibility Matrix for v2.x
-linkTitle: Armory Platform Compatibility
+linkTitle: 2.x Armory Platform Compatibility
-weight: 100
 description: "Information about support and compatibility for the Armory Platform."
 ---